 If you become ill or injured, you should seek appropriate care from the healthcare provider of your choice.
-ASH connects with outside vendors to provide access to PPO Network Doctors.
+ASH connects with outside vendors to provide access to a national PPO Network of doctors.
 This may streamline the need request process for medical services.
 However, ASH does not require members to choose healthcare providers only from an approved list.
+Using non-network doctors for outpatient services will likely require you to submit your own Need Request to ASH.